vdavez/codingforlawyers/_chapters/ch2.md

 Getting to fully understand HTML, on the other hand, can be much more involved.
 HTML5 is remarkably mature, with many ways to customize the presentation of content on the web.
 There are a number of good tutorials to get you up to speed with more advanced uses of HTML.
 E.g., [http://www.codecademy.com/en/tracks/htmlcss](http://www.codecademy.com/en/tracks/htmlcss) & [http://learn.shayhowe.com/html-css/](http://learn.shayhowe.com/html-css/).
 You should take some time to explore them.

-If you stopped here, you would be able to meaningfully build beautiful websites using Markdown.
+If you stopped here, you would be able to meaningfully build beautiful websites using Markdown -- indeed this one is written in markdown and you can even [edit this page](https://github.com/vzvenyach/codingforlawyers/edit/gh-pages/_chapters/ch2.md).

 But you won't stop here, because it keeps gets better...

 ***